helium/HIP/0000-change-iot-hotspot-assertion-fees.md

 This HIP suggests changing the IoT location assertion fee from $10 in Data Credits (DC) to $5 in IoT.

 ## Motivation:
 Currently, any IoT hotspot location re-assertion fees are paid in DC, by burning Helium (HNT).
 Since hotspot location re-assertion fees do not represent any variables within the DAO Utility Score which determines the daily HNT emissions to that SubDAO, the burning of HNT to pay hotspot location re-assertion fees currently does not benefit the IoT subDAO or IoT token holders.

-This HIP will also make it cheaper for hotspot owners to reassert their hotspot location, which may encourage hotspot owners to assert their hotspots in the correct location.
+This HIP will make it cheaper for hotspot owners to reassert their hotspot location, and each re-assertion fee paid will now benefit the IoT subDAO.

 ## Stakeholders: